CIS3296SoftwareDesignF21/dbvc/Week1.md

 - Updated Week1.md with my contributions
 ### Chenxuan
 - Created "Hello World" file.
-- Wrote  the user persona "Jack" to represent a owner of the server
+- Wrote  the user persona "Jack" to represent an owner of the server
 - Updated Week1.md

 ## Looking Forward: Week 2
 What are you working on until the next meeting?
 What is getting in your way or keeping you from doing your job?